Key Takeaways

 “Adjusted odds ratios between drug class use and crash risk, adjusted for demographic variables: age, gender and race/ethnicity: THC = 1.05.”

-When it comes to suspected marijuana DUI, acute intoxication is not the same as presence of some THC.
+When it comes to suspected marijuana DUI, acute intoxication is not the same as presence of THC.

 “Drivers with two or more passengers in the car possess a crash risk of more than two-fold (OR=2.2).”